TheRootED24/jsonmg/README.md

 # jsonmg
 A basic JSON parsing and serialization library.
+Provides high level Lua binding to the Mongoose C Neworking library to allow reading and writing JSON data with minimal overhead